-3.7.1.
+4.1.
 Connecting the COMPACT to an OCPP backend

 To function as a smart charger, the COMPACT must connect to the Internet and access an OCPP-based backend.
-It can achieve this via three physical interfaces: cellular (GSM), WiFi, or Ethernet.
+It can achieve this via two physical interfaces: cellular (GSM) and WiFi.
 For uninterrupted operation, the device is able to switch between interfaces, automatically falling back to a functional connection.
 Internet connectivity is configured in the charger's web client or the installer's mobile app as further described in the commissioning steps.
 The following information must be considered:

-- Cellular/GSM: to enable as either a main or fallback interface, a SIM card (mini-SIM) must be installed!
+- Cellular/GSM: to enable as either a main or fallback interface, a SIM card (mini-SIM) mustbe installed!
 The SIM card cradle is located under the service cover as indicated in the electrical installation graphics.
 If the SIM card does not have the APN pre-loaded, it must be manually entered via the web client as explained below. - WiFi: can only be enabled as a main interface.
-In the web client or installer's app, the relevant SSID and PSK (password) of the access point to be used, are entered. - Ethernet: can only be enabled as a main interface.
-Requires a wired connection from a network switch connected to the Internet to the charger's RJ-45 receptacle, located under the service cover.
-Ethernet connectivity works through an integrated DHCP client, which must obtain an IP address from the local DHCP server on the connected LAN network.
-Establishing a connection through this interface requires a direct connection without a proxy server.
-In case connecting through a Proxy server cannot be avoided, the connection must be configured by a system administrator.
+In the web client or installer's app, the relevant SSID and PSK (password) of the access point to be used, are entered.